The Optical Tube

 Because of its big aperture and high-quality optics, the Apertura AD10 is a very useful instrument for all types of objects.
 Despite what many detractors may claim, the “light bucket” status of large Dobsonians helps not only with deep-sky objects, but also with small targets like globular clusters, distant galaxies, the planets, and fine details on the Moon.
 However, a telescope larger than 12-14″ rarely gets to utilize its full resolving power due to the limitations of atmospheric conditions most of the time, so 10-12” is usually going to give you the best planetary views under typical skies.

 You’ll almost always be able to at least see a polar ice cap on Mars, and you’ll notice if there’s a planet-wide dust storm too, as it obscures the ice caps and any other features.
 With a trained eye and stable air, you may be able to see a couple dozen dark markings, some of which are just dark sand, and a few of which are actual geological features, but only when Mars is at its closest approach to Earth.
-However, under most seeing conditions, just a handful of markings are visible, among them Syrtis Major and Mare Cimmerium being the easiest to pick out.
+However, under most lighting conditions, only a few markings are visible, the easiest of which are Syrtis Major and Mare Cimmerium.
 If you can block out Mars by using a high-power, narrow-field eyepiece or occulting bar, you can see both of its tiny moons, at least in theory – Deimos is already quite a challenge to spot, but few people ever manage to see Phobos.

-The AD10 can easily reveal Jupiter’s cloud belts, and its 4 largest moons—Io, Europa, Ganymede, and Callisto—are clearly small disks, not star-like points of light; viewing details of any of them requires larger equipment and perfect conditions.
+Jupiter’s cloud belts are easy to see with the AD10, and Jupiter’s four biggest moons, Io, Europa, Ganymede, and Callisto, are clearly small disks and not bright points of light like stars.
+To see details of any of them, you need bigger equipment and perfect conditions.
 You can also see the shadows of all 4 moons when they transit the planet, which is a frequent occurrence, and during transits, it’s easier to tell the different sizes and colorations of each moon too.

 Saturn’s rings, as well as the Cassini Division inside them and several weakly visible, low-contrast cloud bands on the planet itself, are all easily visible.
 With the AD10, you can see a half-dozen of Saturn’s moons, including Titan, which has a visible gold disk.
 The moons Rhea, Tethys, and Dione are a little trickier, while Enceladus and Mimas are considerably more difficult, and you may also be able to spot Iapetus and Hyperion further away from the planet.
 On a really clear night, the considerably more difficult-to-spot Encke gap in Saturn’s rings can also be observed.